This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Mother's abdomen is tight or shiny, or larger than expected for the trimester

 - More amniotic fluid than expected for the trimester

 How is polyhydramnios diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-Tell him if your baby is moving less than usual, or if any fluid leaked from your vagina.
-Tell him about all medicines you are taking.
+Tell him or her if your baby is moving less than usual, or if any fluid leaked from your vagina.
+Tell him or her about all medicines you are taking.
 You may need any of the following:

 - Amniocentesis is a procedure used to take a sample of amniotic fluid from the womb.
 The fluid contains cells that can be tested for birth defects and other problems.

 - A glucose challenge test is used to find the amount of glucose (sugar) in your blood.
 An increased amount may be a sign of gestational diabetes (diabetes during pregnancy).
 You will fast overnight and then drink a sweet liquid.
 Your blood sugar level will be tested every hour for 3 hours in a row.
 A high level in at least 2 of the tests is a sign of gestational diabetes.